Adam-git655/Rootworld/README.md

 - Right-click to place blocks, left-click to destroy blocks/attack with sword
 - E to Open/Close Inventory
 - Number keys to choose items in the hotbar

+## Libraries used
+- SFML for Graphics and Audio
+- ImGui for UI rendering